alanlivio/bash-helpers/README.md

 ![terminal](https://upload.wikimedia.org/wikipedia/commons/8/82/Gnu-bash-logo.svg)

-This project made easy bash profile configuration and have helper functions to be used in bash.
+This project provide a set of helper functions to be used in bash.

 ## How to use